siwei-io/siwei-io.github.io/en/vscode-ngql/index.md

-# VSCode-nGQL，nGQL extension for VSCode
+# VSCode-nGQL, nGQL extension for VSCode

 > nGQL extension VSCode is built to integrate the Nebula Graph with VSCode for an awesome developer experience.